fredrikWHaug/abcresearch/documentation/end-user-documentation/user_guide.md

 2. Click **"Watch New Feed"**

-3. In the search field, enter the drug name (e.g., "Tirzepatide")
+3. In the search field, enter the drug name (e.g., "Tirzepatide").
+You can leave the custom label field blank and leave email notifications off for now.

-4. Click **"Start Watching"**
+4. Click on the **"Start Watching"**
-   - Processing takes approximately 60 seconds as the system scrapes ClinicalTrials.gov
+   - Processing takes approximately 60-120 seconds as the system scrapes ClinicalTrials.gov

-5. Review the timeline of trial updates from the past 14 days
+5. Review the timeline of trial updates from the past 14 days by clicking on the card on the left side of the screen you just generated.

 6. Click **"AI Investment Insights"** to generate a summary analyzing whether recent updates signal:
    - **Buy signals** - Positive trial results, expanded indications, regulatory progress